Sensory and social skills: Birth to 2 years

 - Responds with baby sounds when caregivers talk and smile

-- Able to be calmed by caregiver when upset
+- Able to be calmed by a caregiver when upset

-- Knows his/her own name and responds by looking when called
+- Knows their own name and responds by looking when called

 - Has toy preferences and explores a variety of toys